qsliu2017/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 ## Prepare the Runner Manager instance (Production Grade CI)

 The first step is to install GitLab Runner in an EC2 instance that will serve as the Runner Manager that spawns new machines.
 This server role will be always up and running as it is a dispatcher.
-This doesn't have to be a powerful machine since it will not run any jobs itself, however, it is a possible single point failure and choke point if made too small.
+This doesn't have to be a powerful machine since it will not run any jobs itself, however, it is a possible single point of failure and choke point if made too small.
 Generally, for production grade CI, this should not be a T2 class machine due to their bursty CPU, CPU credits and non EBS optimization on some sizes.